-My personal experience with some of the commonly occurring Forex chart patterns has generally been very successful.
-The main reason is that I never take trading decisions based on the trading chart of a particular time-frame but always use a long time frame chart (e.g. daily) and shorter time frame charts e.g. hourly and 3-hourly.
-Why, I raised the point of these commonly occurring chart formation or patterns is because always look for those Forex chart patterns while analyzing the price movement based on your chosen technical analysis indicators.
-The reason is simple that you would find these chart patterns working miraculously most of the times and if your technical indicators are suggesting one trading move for a currency pair but the chart pattern is suggesting otherwise then you may prefer to follow the advice of the chart patterns or the combination of the technical indicators and moves suggested by the chart patterns
+Technical analysis is not only about the indicators, but chart patterns also play a very important role.
+It is always better to keep an eye on the commonly occurring Forex chart patterns while analyzing the price movement based on your chosen analysis indicators.
+The reason is simple—that you would find these chart patterns working miraculously most of the time.
+If your indicators are suggesting one trading move but the chart pattern is suggesting otherwise, then you may prefer to follow the advice of the chart patterns or the combination of indicators and moves suggested by the chart patterns